hkiang01/hkiang01.github.io/content/philosophy/_index.md

 pre = "<b>1. </b>"
 +++

+This looks much better in mobile vs desktop.

 ### Chapter 1

 # Philosophy

-A few things I believe are true, but are just my personal opinions really
+A few things I believe are true

-1. This looks better on mobile vs desktop
+1. > "Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me."
+    > --<cite>John 14:6 (KJV)</cite>

 1. If you automate common tasks you perform, you become your own force multiplier (see [Eliminating Toil](https://landing.google.com/sre/sre-book/chapters/eliminating-toil/) in the [Google SRE book](https://landing.google.com/sre/sre-book/toc/index.html)).